top of page

 DSCF2206.JPG

 The Sturmgewehr 58 (StG 58) is a selective fire battle rifle.
-The first 20,000 were manufactured by Fabrique Nationale de Armes de Guerre-Herstal Belgique, but later the StG 58 was manufactured under licence by Steyr-Daimler-Puch (now Steyr Mannlicher) and was formerly the standard rifle of the Austrian Federal Army.
+The first 20,000 were manufactured by Fabrique Nationale de Armes de Guerre-Herstal Belgique, but later the StG 58 was manufactured under licence by Steyr-Daimler-Puch (now Steyr Mannlicher) and was formerly the standard rifle of the Austrian Army.

 Most StG 58s featured a folding bipod, and differ from the FAL by using a plastic stock rather than wood in order to reduce weight in the later production rifles.